georgiee/coding-for-kids/slides.md

 ![fill](images/03-how/hoc-overview.png)

 ---
-^ I usually pick a labyrinth style game to follow up with the human robot example.
+^ I usually pick a maze style game to follow up with the human robot example.

 ^ This is the Zombie Level where a zombie has to be guided to his favorite food.